snerks/my-blog-starter/content/blog/gatsby-starter-blog/index.md

 description: "Use the Gatsby Starter Blog"
 ---

-Refer to [this page](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/) , to use the [Gatsby Starter Blog](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/) template.
+Refer to [this page](https://daveceddia.com/start-blog-gatsby-netlify/), to make basic modifications to the [Gatsby Starter Blog](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/) template.

 **Note**